 Then take the ice cream cone shape and use your judgement as to placement to make it look like the center of a flower like so:

 Next, grab your 4-petal flower and repeat the process.
-Turning the petals so that the leaves are staggered and not lining up on top of each other.
+Make sure to turn the layers so that the petals are staggered and not lining up on top of each other.

 The final piece is the 5-petal flower.
 Repeat the same as you did in the prior layers and you now have a rose.
 It should look something like this.
 You can roll the petals around a pencil or dowel to give them the curved edge is you like.